List of Quds Day demonstrations: 2017 Quds day

-Britain
+United Kingdom

 The Quds Day march for 2017 occurred that year on June 18.
 In London, the march went on as planned although more than 15,000 people had petitioned Mayor Sadiq Khan to forbid it.
 The Hezbollah flag was flown during the event, as the organisation at the time was not on the proscribed list.

-The driver in the 2017 Finsbury Park attack allegedly made references to the pro-Palestinian march before the attack.
+The driver in the 2017 Finsbury Park van attack allegedly made references to the pro-Palestinian march before the attack.

-2018 Quds day

-Quds day in 2018 falls on Friday June 8.

-Germany 1996 - 2019
+Germany 1996–2019

-In the German capital Berlin Al-Kuds demonstrations were held first in 1996 and then every year until 2019.
+In the German capital Berlin Al-Quds demonstrations were held first in 1996 and then every year until 2019.